It combines a fantastic hill city along with a great beach and incredible architecture and is at the Ionian Sea, at the east coast of Sicily.

-In fact, we first visited the outskirts of Etna and then moved to Taormina as we were driving from Catania.
+We first visited the outskirts of Etna and then moved to Taormina as we were driving from Catania.

 Visiting mount Etna (Aetna) near Taormina

 Etna is Europe’s highest volcano.
 It is an active stratovolcano, belonging to the Metropolitan City of Catania, between the cities of Messina and Catania.

 This as the magma tries to come to the surface and breaks through from different points on the mountain.

 You can go to the top (if weather permits), but you need a license & a guide (around 60 euro p.p.).
-You don’t need a license for the lower levels.
+You don’t need a permit for the lower levels.

 Temperatures vary.
-Even if you see lots of sun, better come with layers of clothes to be able to shift them around during your hiking.
+Even if you see lots of suns, better come with layers of clothes to be able to shift them around during your hiking.

 Exploring Taormina, Sicily

-Approaching the city from the top will give you a very nice perspective of how beautiful it is and why many (celebrities too) prefer it.
+Approaching the city from the top will give you a lovely perspective of how beautiful it is and why many (celebrities too) prefer it.